 PRESIDENT Shelli Hulcombe

-Shelli Hulcombe studied classical voice at the Queensland Conservatorium, Griffith University and the Royal Northern College of Music in Manchester, UK.
-Performance engagements have included principal operatic roles and concert performances with many of Australia’s leading state orchestras and ensembles.
+Shelli Hulcombe studied classical voice at Queensland Conservatorium, Griffith University and the Royal Northern College of Music (Manchester, UK).
+Her professional engagements have included operatic and concert performances both nationally and internationally.
 Shelli still regularly performs as a chamber musician and tours nationally with Musica Viva in their schools’ program.

-Shelli is currently a Lecturer in Voice at Queensland Conservatorium Griffith University, where she also convenes the Young Conservatorium Classical Voice program.
-She is a former Qld Chapter President of ANATS, a regular adjudicator at eisteddfodau and an AMEB examiner across all singing syllabi.
+Shelli is currently a Lecturer in Voice at Queensland Conservatorium Griffith University.
+She is a regular adjudicator at eisteddfodau and an AMEB examiner across all singing syllabi.
 She holds a MMusSt in vocal pedagogy and is currently enrolled in doctoral studies, investigating the implications of cross genre vocal training on overall vocal function.